 - While Descriptive Statistics is used to organize the data, Inferential Statistics is used to infer and draw conclusions about the study/theory.

-- Remember, the statistics used need to be stated in words and linked to the hypothesis.
+- Remember, the statistics must be stated in words and linked to the hypothesis.

 - A labelled Graph should be correctly presented, and the hypotheses properly addressed (You must graph the data).